 Do you often find yourself struggling to get images that look perfectly sharp from your toes all the way to infinity?
 Sometimes the hyper focal distance technique will do the job, but on other days, it simply won’t save you.
 Are you planning to print large images?
-Do you use Photoshop to edit your images?
-Focus Stacking is for you!!
+Focus Stacking might be for you!

 Don’t get me wrong, it can be really interesting to have a completely out of focus foreground as it adds a lot of depth to the scene but if you have let’s say a rock in the lower right corner that is slightly out of focus, it’s not going to look good…it’s going to look as if you made a mistake while shooting.

-Focus Stacking can be done both manually or using a software…in this article, I will guide you through all the steps you’ll need to follow in order to get perfectly sharp images.
-Follow these steps from the moment of capture to your last mouse click behind your computer screen and you will get great results guaranteed!!
+Focus Stacking can be done both manually or using a software…in this article, I will guide you through all the steps you’ll need to follow in order to get perfectly focus stacked and really sharp images.
+Follow these steps from the moment of capture all the way to your very last mouse click behind your computer screen and you will get great results guaranteed!!

-First of all, I highly recommend you to shoot with a specific White Balance setting in order to make sure the color balance won’t shift from one image to the next.
-It can always be fixed in post processing but why do an extra step if it can be avoided?
-I personally shoot with a DSLR still…yeah I know, call me a dinosaur as I haven’t done the switch to a mirrorless camera yet!
+First of all, I highly recommend you to shoot with a specific White Balance setting in order to make sure the white balance won’t shift from one image to the next.
+I know it can always be fixed in post processing after but why would you do an extra step if it can be avoided?
+I personally shoot with a DSLR still…yeah I know, call me dinosaur as I haven’t done the switch to a mirrorless camera yet!
 I always shoot in Live View which means with the mirror up.
 This allows me to magnify what I see on the back lcd screen in order to focus on the closest element of my composition and shoot one image.
 After the first image is done, I will magnify once more on the screen and focus on an element located a little further and shoot again…and so on until I get images of the furthest elements of my composition.
-Depending on how close I am from my foreground, I can shoot up to nine different images.
-Some will say I don’t need that many images and I’ll have to admit that I probably don’t need that many either.
-We shoot in the digital age which means an extra frame or two won’t hurt anybody and worse case scenario, you can always delete those unused frames when you get home.
+Depending on how close I am from my foreground, I can shoot up to ten different images focused at different focus distances.
+Some will say I don’t need that many images and I’ll have to admit that they are probably right...but since we are in the digital age which means an extra frame or two won’t hurt anybody and worse case scenario, you can always delete those unused frames when you get home.
 On the other hand, if you don’t shoot enough and end up missing a frame or two, the Focus Stacking simply won’t be successful and you will have a few elements that aren’t perfectly sharp in your shot.

 -1st; You will need to do your initial RAW adjustments exactly as you would in any other situation.
-And then choose all layers you shot for one specific scene, Right Click on your mouse and choose Open as Layers in Photoshop.
+And when you are done working on your RAW files, choose all the ones required for that specific focus stacking then Right Click on your mouse and choose Open as Layers in Photoshop.
 (Modify in / Open as Layers in Photoshop) It may take a few minutes for them to open depending on what kind of processing power your computer has.

 -2nd; The layer order is very important here.
-Your background layer should always be the image that was focused to the furthest element first.
+You background layer should always be the image that was focused to the furthest element first.
 I will explain why later…

 -3rd; Make sure to lock your background layer if it isn’t already locked.
 (Layer / Lock Layer and choose the option All)